Basket of Bread

 At 22, Dalí spent four months on the 1926 painting The Basket of Bread, of which he said: "by the power of its density, the fascination of its immobility, creates the mystical, paroxysmic feeling of a situation beyond our ordinary notion of the real.
 We are at the borderline of dematerialization of matter by the sole power of the mind."

 The loaf of bread, painted and completed in Monterey, California in 1945, he described to Luis Romero as "the most esoteric and the most Surrealist of anything I have painted to date," where the painting is even more dynamic [than the 1926 version] by having the basket of bread placed on the edge of the table, giving a strong sense of forthcoming "borderline of dematerialization".

+In the catalog of his exhibition at Bignou Gallery, New York in late 1945, Dalí's entry for the portrait Galarina draws attention to how Gala Dalí's crossed arms resemble the basket and her naked breast resembles the bread, and how Gala has become his bread basket.

 Political context

 Dalí wrote in the Bignou Gallery of New York catalogue that he painted Basket of Bread in two months, when "the most staggering and sensational episodes of contemporary history took place" and finished "one day before the end of the war".

 The painting's subtitle, Rather Death than Shame, takes on special significance during this time period.
 The basket is situated on the edge of the uncovered table, against a starkly black backdrop, an omen to its own sacrificial destruction.